-- Library sessions.
+• Library sessions.
 Weekly library sessions have proved a popular afternoon.
-Split into two groups children have the opportunity to explore a focus resources table (this term centred around Judaism) as well as share a story in the magical "Enchanted Forest" zone. - Assemblies.
-Each week the whole school comes together for three assemblies.
-A celebration assembly where pupils celebrate peers' and their own achievements that week, a singing assembly where focus songs are sung, signed and danced to as well as a topic based assembly.
-For example we jabe been lucky enough to have a visiting vicar carry out an assembly for the children.
-Pupils used Makaton to label foods explored, joined in with singing known songs and practised using their listening and attention skills to focus and engage throughout the story. - Music Therapy provides pupils with the opportunity to experience choice making, control and to process difficult emotions as part of a small group or on a 1:1 basis - We are so excited this term to begin weekly sessions with Move Momentum, a wheelchair dancing music group who are going to help us use our eyes, hands, arms and bodies to respond to music in a range of ways. - As the weather (hopefully!) improves Dormouse Class plan to make the most of our local area through walks to the local shops and through nearby woodland to experience the changing of the seasons, different weather conditions and to explore our focus of Environmental Sounds in a real life context. - Dormouse Class loves to join their friends at Saxon Wood to recognise theme days most recently Pancake Day was a huge hit and we are all looking forward to World Book Day.
+Every week children will be provided with the chance to choose a library book to take home to share with their family!

+- Music Therapy provides pupils with the opportunity to experience choice making, control and to process difficult emotions as part of a small group or on a 1:1 basis - We are so excited this term to continue weekly sessions with Move Momentum, a wheelchair dancing music group who are going to help us use our eyes, hands, arms and bodies to respond to music in a range of ways.
+This term it will be entirely Wizard of Oz themed too! - As the weather improves (hopefully!)
+Dormouse Class plan to make the most of our local area through walks to the local shops and through nearby woodland to experience the changing of the seasons, different weather conditions and to explore our focus of Environmental Sounds in a real life context. - Dormouse Class loves to join their friends at Saxon Wood to recognise theme days most recently Pancake Day was a huge hit and we are all looking forward to World Book Day.